-Sautéed Spinach adds a nice pop of color to your plate, especially if you are serving something white, like fish, chicken or pork.
-It’s quick to make and you can do it at the last minute because it takes less than 10 minutes to cook.
+Sauteed Spinach adds a nice pop of color to your plate, especially if you are serving something white, like fish or chicken.
+It's quick to make and you can do it at the last minute because it takes less than 10 minutes to cook.

 The flavors are enhanced when you make your greens like this.
 I know you're gonna wanna eat this.

 You don't need any special tools to make this recipe, just a knife, cutting board, wooden spoon and a sautÃ© pan.

 Sauteed Spinach Recipe

 - 2 tablespoons olive oil